rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ## Audience

-This document is for the Royal College Digital Growth Charts Team staff that are involved in ensuring the safety of the RCPCH's healthcare IT systems, products or services.
+This document is for the RCPCH dGC Team staff that are involved in ensuring the safety of the RCPCH's healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.

 ## Scope

-This policy applies to the the Royal College Digital Growth Charts Team's organisation and to all of the Royal College Digital Growth Charts Team's IT systems.
-The policy also applies to any local customisations, upgrades or specific configurations made to a healthcare IT system by the Royal College Digital Growth Charts Team..
+This policy applies to the the RCPCH dGC Team's organisation and to all of the RCPCH dGC Team's IT systems.
+The policy also applies to any local customisations, upgrades or specific configurations made to a healthcare IT system by the RCPCH dGC Team.

 If clarification is required of whether any system falls within scope of this CRMS this should be raised with the nominated Clinical Safety Officer (CSO) for clarification.
 This nominated person provides clinical and organisational leadership on healthcare IT Patient Safety on behalf of the Organisation.

+!!! danger "IMPORTANT NOTICE FOR SELF-HOSTING"
-> **IMPORTANT: This Clinical Risk Management File applies ONLY to RCPCH open source software as deployed and managed by the RCPCH dGC Team under our direct control.
-If self-hosting or otherwise developing, testing, or using any of our open source software then it is incumbent upon any external deployer to appoint their own suitably qualified Clinical Safety Officer and develop their own Clinical Risk Management File and constituent documents.
-For this reason, we HIGHLY recommend that you do not self host any of our software, but instead use the hosted dGC API platform at https://dev.rcpch.ac.uk/**
+    IMPORTANT: This Clinical Risk Management File applies ONLY to RCPCH open source software as deployed and managed by the RCPCH dGC Team under our direct control.

+--8<--
+docs/_snippets/self-host-warning.md
+--8<--

 ## Definitions